 Bill’s leadership ability afforded him the opportunity to run several business units at Quicken Loans as well as lead mortgage operations for the company, where he was responsible for driving performance within Quicken Loans’ businesses.

 In February of 2002, Emerson was promoted to CEO.

-Detroit-based Quicken Loans employs more than 10,000 team members and closed a record $80 billion in home loan volume in 2013, breaking the previous record of $70 billion set in 2012.
+Detroit-based Quicken Loans employs nearly 12,000 team members and closed a record $80 billion in home loan volume in 2013, breaking the previous record of $70 billion set in 2012.
 The company ranked “Highest in Customer Satisfaction in Primary Mortgage Origination” in the United States by J.D.
-Power for the past four consecutive years (2013, 2012, 2011 and 2010), and also ranked highest in customer satisfaction among all mortgage servicers in 2014.
+Power for the past five consecutive years (2014, 2013, 2012, 2011 and 2010), and also ranked highest in customer satisfaction among all mortgage servicers in 2014.